California Street Cable Railroad

 The California Street Cable Railroad (Cal Cable) was a long-serving cable car operator in San Francisco, founded by Leland Stanford.
-The company's first line opened on California Street in 1878 and is the oldest cable car line still in operation.
+The company's first line opened on California Street in 1878.
+Operations were sold to the city in 1952, who discontinued some sections of line.
+A section of the original route on California Street is the oldest cable car line still in operation.